Official websites use .mass.gov

 Top-requested sites to log in to services provided by the state

 Constitutional officers and independent agencies and commissions are part of the Executive Branch.
+However, they are not subject to oversight or control by the Executive Branch.

 The Governor's Council provides advice and consent on gubernatorial appointments, pardons and commutations, and warrants for the state treasury.